 GET OUT THERE

 Aruba’s capital, Oranjestad, is a busy cruise port with glitzy casinos, colossal hotels and upscale malls.
-(The island is excellent for shoppers: Price tags can run 30 percent lower than in the United States and the sales tax is a mere 1.5 percent.)
+(The island is excellent for shoppers: Price tags can run 30% lower than in the United States and the sales tax is a mere 1.5% .)
 But you don’t want to be stuck indoors the whole time, buying slightly more affordable Louis Vuitton and Gucci.
-The island’s petite size—just 20 miles long and six miles wide—makes it perfect for day trips.
-Pay a visit to the Donkey Sanctuary Aruba, five miles east of Oranjestad, to feed and play with rescued donkeys; not native to Aruba, donkeys were originally brought here as part of the island’s 500-year-old transportation system.
+The island’s petite size—just 20 miles long and 6 miles wide—makes it perfect for day trips.
+Pay a visit to the Donkey Sanctuary Aruba, 5 miles east of Oranjestad, to feed and play with rescued donkeys; not native to Aruba, donkeys were originally brought here as part of the island’s 500-year-old transportation system.
 Or stop by the Aloe Museum and Factory for some after-burn care and education.
 If you drive up north, you’ll see rugged rock formations and graceful, windswept divi-divi trees.
 And in the center of the island, you can climb 541-foot Mt.
 Hooiberg and see Venezuela on a clear day.
 Aruba even holds an international film festival every June, with events scheduled all around the island.

 EAT LIKE A LOCAL